mgyongyosi/OneDarkJekyll/README.md

 *Use Atom's One Dark syntax colors in your Jekyll powered blog!*

-It's LESS file which can generate a - Pygments, Rouge compatible - stylesheet from Atom editor's One Dark syntax theme (and any theme based on it, for example One Dark Vivid, Firewatch, etc.).
+It's LESS file which can be compiled to a - Pygments, Rouge compatible - stylesheet from Atom editor's One Dark syntax theme (and any theme based on it, for example One Dark Vivid, Firewatch, etc.).

-Download the stylesheet files or generate a new one from any Atom syntax theme which based on One Dark (the variable names in `colors.less` must match with One Dark's)
+Download the stylesheet files or compile a new one from any Atom syntax theme which based on One Dark (the variable names in `colors.less` must match with One Dark's)

 ## Generate a stylesheet file